 - in accordance with Article 28 of the Dublin III Regulation.

 Until lately, all detention orders reviewed included only the wording of the article and, although it was stated that an individual assessment had been carried out, there were no individual facts or reasons for detention or any other reference, justification or findings of an individual assessment.
-Furthermore, the detention order would refer to “objective criteria” but there was no mention or analysis on what those objective criteria were and how they are applied or justified in the individual case.
-This had raised comments by the IPAC and Judges would often comment that the detention orders did not have adequate justification even if detention was not considered illegal and instructed the Civil Registry and Migration Department (CRMD) to review these.
-As a result in late 2021, the detention orders now list the reasons for which detention has been ordered e.g. illegal entry, delay in applying for asylum, convicted for criminal offence, lack of travel document or address.
+Furthermore, the detention order would refer to “objective criteria” but there was no mention or analysis on what those objective criteria were and how they were applied or justified in the individual case.
+This raised comments by the IPAC.
+Judges would often comment that the detention orders did not have adequate justification.
+Detention was not considered illegal but they instructed the CRMD to review them.
+As a result, since late 2021 till this day, detention orders now list the reasons for which detention has been ordered, for example, illegal entry, delay in applying for asylum, convicted for criminal offence, lack of travel document or address.
 However, there is no mention of the facts of the case or an individual assessment on how these reasons justify detention.
-As this is a recent development it remains to be seen if it will satisfy the Courts.
+The situation remained the same in 2022.

 The Aliens and Immigration Law provides that a person can be detained if declared a “prohibited immigrant” and provides 13 instances under which a person may be declared a “prohibited immigrant”.
 When declared a “prohibited immigrant”, a person can be detained under separate provisions of the Aliens and Immigration Law that transpose the Returns Directive, for the purpose of return, although the return order is suspended until the asylum application has been decided on.